codr7/cidk/README.md

 (...
 42)
 ```

+### Performance
+cidk currently runs 1-15x faster than Python3, as far as available [benchmarks](https://github.com/codr7/cidk/tree/master/bench) go.

 ### Opcodes

 #### call fun+
 Calls functions in specified order. `fun` is popped from stack if missing.

+#### call-bin op+
+Calls binary operators in specified order. `op` is popped from stack if missing.
+Operators are parameterized using values from the stack on evaluation.

 #### cp [offs 0] [len 1]
 Copies `nvals` items starting at `offs` to end of stack.